 Continue ONLY if the signature is VALID.

-Then, retrieve your Android NDK installation path, usually someting like "/home/<user>/AndroidSDK/ndk/<NDK version>".
-We can now start the build process:
+Retrieve your Android NDK installation path, usually something like "/home/<user>/Android/SDK/ndk/<NDK version>".
+Now you can build libgocryptfs:

 Third party code

 Thanks to these open source projects that DroidFS uses: